 |

-This easy and healthy recipe for granola balls is made with peanut butter, honey, coconut, chocolate chips, dried fruit and nuts.
-A favorite healthy snack for kids, and perfect for school lunches or to enjoy on the go!
+This easy granola balls recipe is made with peanut butter, honey, coconut, chocolate chips, dried fruit and nuts.
+A favorite healthy kid friendly snack!

-a bowl full of granola balls with chocolate chips and craisins in them.
+A bowl of chewy granola balls with oats, rice crispy cereal, coconut, nuts, craisins, chocolate chips and peanut butter.

 Have you tried my date sweetened rice crispy treats yet?